sweeneys/personal-website/_posts/2017-07-06-pushing-boundaries.markdown

 forgotten.
 Ink on paper, blue \\
 ink, blue trains, and green.

-Passing, pasing, gone.
+Passing, passing, gone.
 The thoughts \\
 remain, etched in ink, captured. \\
 The mind racing, thoughts, that want, \\
 to be, set free, but we don't let \\